AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 specifying the formatting of many aspects of the source-code and dealing with many coding styles.
-These options are extensively discussed in the `section on gnatpp <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/gnat_utility_programs.html#the-gnat-pretty-printer-gnatpp>`_ from the GNAT User’s Guide.
+These options are extensively discussed in the `section on gnatpp <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/gnat_utility_programs.html#the-gnat-pretty-printer-gnatpp>`_ from the GNAT User's Guide.

 gnatstub
 --------